Managing Your Medicines

 - Keep all medicines out of the sight and reach of children and away from pets.
 If children do visit your house, be extra cautious and have the phone number of the nearest poison control center handy.

-- Before you travel, ask your doctor or pharmacist how to adjust your medicine schedule to account for changes in time, routine, and diet.
+- Before you travel, ask your doctor or pharmacist how to adjust your medicine schedule to account for changes in time zones, routine, and diet.
 Bring the phone numbers of your doctors and pharmacists with you.
+Carry a list of all the medications you take with you.
 When flying, carry your medicines with you; do not pack them in your checked luggage.
+Take enough medication with you in case you need to stay longer.
 When traveling, always keep medicines out of heat and direct sunlight.

 - Set timers and reminders to take your medicines, if needed.
 Program clocks for when you are at home, and cell phones and watches when you are traveling.